 What’s the difference between carrying my own insurance and the bank’s forced insurance?

 It’s not uncommon for car buyers to run into financial trouble and cease making insurance payments.
 In some cases, the rationale is that the bank will trigger its forced insurance option and cover the cost anyway.

 Before buying a new or used car through a financing arrangement, it’s important for buyers to assess their financial situation.
-They need to know if they can afford both the monthly car payments and monthly payments.
+They need to know if they can afford the both car payment as well as the monthly insurance payments.

 What are the other options available to avoid a car insurance lien?